Jacqueline Ray

-Jacqueline Ray is a former American actress and model, who became known for her performance in the movies In Like Flint and Beyond the Universe, and in the television show Magnum, P.I..
+Jacqueline Ray (born July 17, 1952) is an American former actress and model, who became known for her performance in the movies In Like Flint and Beyond the Universe, and in the television show Magnum, P.I..

 Career

 Ray booked her first role in the movie In Like Flint.
 She starred in two further movies The Killings at Outpost Zeta (1980) and Beyond The Universe (1981), and also appeared in the American drama series Magnum, P.I..
 In 2006 she earned a role in the teen TV show Unfabulous and its spin-off Unfabulous: The Best Trip Ever.

 Personal life

 Ray married three times.
-She was married to film producer and actor Tom Selleck on May 15, 1971, becoming Hollywood's power couple.
-However, after 11 years, she filed for divorce because Tom Selleck moved to Hawaii in order to film a movie.
-As she later played alongside Selleck in Magnum, P.I., in March 1992, she married for the third time, to Clarence Barry Witmer.
+She was married to actor Tom Selleck on May 15, 1971.
+However, after 11 years, she filed for divorce.
+While she later played alongside Selleck in Magnum, P.I., in March 1992, she married for the third time, to Clarence Barry Witmer.